go-rod/rod/.github/ISSUE_TEMPLATE/question.md

 }
 ```

+## What you got

+Such as what error you see.

 ## What you expected to see

 Such as what you want to do.

-## What you instead got

-Such as what error you see.

 ## What have you tried to solve the question